Perunad: Pilgrim centers

-RANNI PERUNAD KAKKATTUKOYIKKAL SREE DHARMA SASTHA TEMPLE
+Ranni Perunad Kakkattukoyikkal Sree Dharma Sastha Temple

 Perunad Sree Dharma Sastha temple, also known as Kakkattu Koyikkal Sree Dharma Sastha temple, is located at Perunad near Ranni in Pathanamthitta District.
 The annual festival in the shrine is observed for five days starting with Uthiram Nakshatra in Medam month.

-The temple, located on the banks of Kakkatu Aru (river), is a Sastha or Ayyappa temple and he is worshipped here with his spouses Purna and Pushkala.
+The temple, located on the banks of Kakkatu Aru, is a Sastha or Ayyappa temple and he is worshipped here with his spouses Purna and Pushkala.
 There is also a belief that the murti is Vettakkorumakan.
 The deity faces east.

 The main upa devata in the temple is Rakshas.

 The Thiruvabharanam which is brought back from Sabarimala Ayyappa Temple after Makaravilakku is adorned on the Sastha murti worshipped in Perunad Sree Dharma Sastha temple.

-In ancient times this temple was the Keezhedam of Sabarimala Ayyappa Temple.
+In ancient times this temple was the keezhedam of Sabarimala Ayyappa Temple.

 Perunad is noted for the Kakkattu Koikkal Sree Dharma Sastha Temple.
 The processions of Thiruvabharanam and "Thanka Anki" - The Royal Ornaments of Lord Ayyappa halt here.